Code-Institute-Submissions/alvaroci-muscle-fitness-project_MayResub/README.md

     GitHub is used to store the projects code after being pushed from Git.
 -   Balsamiq:
     Balsamiq was used to create the wireframes during the design process.

+## Testing

+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.